Providing Safe Care | Bermuda Hospitals Board

 King Edward VII Memorial Hospital and Mid-Atlantic Wellness Institute are dedicated to providing excellent patient care for our community and visitors.

 Maintaining accreditation is at the heart of the BHB Board’s strategy to constantly improve the clinical quality of our healthcare services to our patients and community, and to keep pace with changing international best practices.

-- A mammography service accredited by the American College of Radiology
+- Our Diagnostic Imaging Department (Mammography) is accredited by the American College of Radiology (ACR).

-Two Identifiers – a hospital policy of double-checking the identity of the inpatient or outpatient and the care, procedure, surgery or medications he or she is to receive.
+Two Client Identifiers – a hospital policy of double-checking the identity of the inpatient or outpatient, and the care, procedure, surgery or medications he or she is to receive.

 Informed Consent – a signed and witnessed consent form is required by law before any surgical procedure.

 - What procedure is to be done and why

 - Risks and benefits of the procedure and the likelihood of either occurring

 - Other treatment options and their associated risks and benefits